Selling Birds Online

 Provide After-Sale Support

 Answer questions from new owners about diet, behavior, and care.
-Many buyers are first-time bird owners who need guidance.
+Many buyers are first-time bird owners who need guidance during the adjustment period.
 Being available and helpful after the sale turns one-time buyers into repeat customers who refer others to you.
+Consider creating a simple care sheet for each species you sell — this small investment of time pays dividends in customer satisfaction and reduces the number of basic questions you field.

 Collect and Share Testimonials

 Include a printed or digital information packet with each bird: hatch date, band number, parentage, genetic information (visual mutations and known splits), diet the bird is accustomed to, and your contact information.
-BirdTracks makes it easy to generate these records for every bird you sell.
+This level of documentation signals professionalism and gives the buyer confidence in their purchase.
+BirdTracks makes it easy to generate and maintain these records for every bird in your flock.

 Record Keeping for Bird Sales

 Good sales records protect you legally, simplify tax preparation, and help you track which breeding lines and mutations are most profitable.
-BirdTracks helps you maintain all of this data in one place.
+Record keeping is not glamorous, but it is the backbone of any sustainable bird selling operation.
+Breeders who track their data make smarter breeding decisions, price more accurately, and avoid costly mistakes.
+BirdTracks was built specifically to help bird breeders maintain all of this data in one organized, accessible place.

 Sales Transaction Log

-Record every sale with the date, bird identification (band number), buyer name and contact information, price paid, and payment method.
-This satisfies legal requirements and protects you in disputes.
+Record every sale with the date, bird identification (band number), species, mutation, buyer name and contact information, price paid, and payment method.
+This satisfies legal requirements, protects you in disputes, and gives you a complete history of every bird that has left your aviary.

 Bird-to-Buyer Tracking

 Link each bird in your database to the buyer it was sold to.
-This allows you to trace any bird back to its origin if a buyer contacts you years later with questions about genetics or health.
+This allows you to trace any bird back to its origin if a buyer contacts you years later with questions about genetics, health history, or lineage.
+It also helps you track which buyers become repeat customers.

 Track total sales revenue by species, mutation, and time period.
-Understand which birds are most profitable and which are costing you money.
-This data drives smarter breeding decisions.
+Compare revenue against your costs to understand which birds are most profitable and which are costing you money.
+This data drives smarter breeding decisions and helps you focus your efforts where they generate the best return.

 Export for Tax Preparation